-Betsy Blumenthal is a senior managing director with Kroll's Business Intelligence and Investigations practice and head of the San Francisco office.
-With a background in marketing, politics, and non-profit organizations, Betsy provides her clients with a wealth of diverse experience and business perspective.
-Betsy is frequently engaged by corporations and high-net-worth individuals for her investigative and advisory expertise, and is often entrusted with resolving highly sensitive professional and private matters.
-She leads a multidisciplinary team on a substantial array of business transactions, many involving multinational corporations and private equity firms, that includes pre-transaction domestic and international due diligence investigations, business intelligence assignments, monitoring, and internal investigations.
+She is frequently engaged by corporations, PE firms and high-net-worth individuals for her investigative and advisory expertise and is often entrusted with resolving highly sensitive professional and private matters.
+Betsy leads a multidisciplinary team on a substantial array of business transactions, including culture checks, many of which involve multinational corporations and PE firms.
+Betsy’s work includes pre-transaction domestic and international due diligence investigations, business intelligence assignments and internal investigations.

-Prior to joining Kroll, Betsy served as Deputy Finance Chair for the Democratic National Committee in Washington, D.C.
-Earlier in her career, Betsy worked at Home Box Office, the special equities department at LF Rothschild, and for American Express on the 1984 Summer Olympics.
+Prior to joining Kroll, she served as Deputy Finance Chair for the Democratic National Committee in Washington, D.C.
+Earlier in her career, Betsy worked at Home Box Office, at the special equities department at LF Rothschild, and for American Express on the 1984 Summer Olympics.

-Over the years, Betsy has managed a number of projects for clients who have retained Kroll to help them better understand the regulatory and competitive landscape ahead of prospective investments.
-One such assignment involved a multinational company considering market entry into a region that would potentially reach multibillion-dollar status.
-With the client’s interests focused on six specific countries, Betsy provided the organizational methodology and team leadership to provide the client with actionable information on considerations such as customs, taxes, potential corruption and compliance risks, and geopolitical concerns.
-Throughout the course of the assignment, Betsy’s team conducted hundred of interviews with sources that included local business leaders, government employees, competitors, and former employees.
-Based on the comprehensive information that Betsy and her team provided, the client decided to forego expansion in the region.
+Over the years, Betsy has managed several projects for Kroll’s clients to help them better understand the regulatory and competitive landscape ahead of prospective investments.
+One such assignment involved a multinational company considering expansion into a region that would potentially reach multibillion-dollar status.
+With the client’s interests focused on six specific countries, Betsy provided the organizational methodology and team leadership to provide the client with actionable information on considerations, such as customs, taxes, potential corruption and compliance risks, and geopolitical concerns.
+During the assignment, Betsy’s team interviewed hundreds of people that included local business leaders, government employees, competitors and former employees.
+Based on the comprehensive information provided by her team, the client decided to forego expansion in the region.